 Sounds interesting?
-Join me as I take a deeper look at Password Protected Categories from Barn2 Media.
+Join us as we look deeper into the Password Protected Categories from Barn2 Media.

 What Are Some Reasons to Password Protect Categories on WordPress?